 The photo on the right shows the other side of this booth.
-The little vignette of handmade jewelry displayed on a wicker basket (also good for storing and transporting light items) shows the power of a single spot light to transform a space.
+The little vignette of handmade jewelry displayed on a wicker basket (also good for storing and transporting light items) shows the power of a single spotlight to transform a space.
 Without the light, this corner would be dreary and unremarkable.

 Notice, as well in this booth, the huge picture frame on an artist's easel used to display necklaces.
 Also, the splash of pink color on the right that brings some life to an otherwise neutral booth.

-Big overhead lights brighten up this display.
-Although they are very noticeable in the photo, in reality, they blend right in to the booth.
+Big, overhead lights brighten up this display.
+Although they are very noticeable in the photo, in reality, they blend right into the booth.

-I love the stacked crates used to create height and display jewelry here.
+I love the stacked crates used to create height and display pieces of jewelry here.
 The graphic black and white pattern in the back of the booth adds visual interest without detracting from the jewelry, and the matching rug finishes off the look of the space and provides extra comfort for customers' tired feet.

 With that in mind, you can see what a fabulous job this jewelry artist has done lighting up her booth.
 Notice the clip-on spotlight illuminating the booth in the bottom of the photo.
 If you look closely at the top of the photo, you can see the black arms of more lights brightening the space.